-34 The hydrogeological parameters screening identifies the aquifer with the most suitable physical characteristics for an ASR project.
+&lt;sup>34 The hydrogeological parameters screening identifies the aquifer with the most suitable physical characteristics for an ASR project.
 The excess water screening identifies potential sources of water that can be used as an injectate.
 The water needs screening identifies geographic area(s) with a municipal, industrial, or steam electric need for water supply.
 The water needs screening is limited to data that is available with a definitive geographic location within the statewide survey's grid.
 Additional needs may be able to be identified on a site-to-site basis.

-36 Relating to Water Conservation Plans: https://statutes.capitol.texas.gov/Docs/WA/htm/WA.13.htm the efficiency in the use of water that may be presented as Water Management Strategies, so that a water supply is made available for future or alternative uses.
+&lt;sup>35 Relating to Additional Requirements: Water Conservation Plans: https://statutes.capitol.texas.gov/Docs/WA/htm/WA.11.htm the efficiency in the use of water that may be presented as Water Management Strategies, so that a water supply is made available for future or alternative uses.